andrey-vorontsov/petridish-project/PetriDish/README.txt

 	Cell behaviors
 		Cells remember locations of recently seen objects Cells remember 'what they were doing'
+		Allow and optimize equal prioritization of behaviors Esp. eating - should be on one pedestal
 	Genetic heredity
 		Basics
 			Data structure